 Undergraduate Program Degrees

-The Department of Earth Sciences offers five undergraduate degree options: BA in Earth Sciences, BS in Geology, BS in Hydrology, BA in Earth Science Teaching, and BA in Earth Sciences, Oceanography Option.
+The Department of Earth Sciences offers four undergraduate degree options: BS in Earth Sciences, BA in Earth Sciences, BA in Earth Science Teaching, and BS in Hydrology.
 The suggested course schedule differs somewhat among degree options.
 Select an option below for more information.

 |*This is an interdisciplinary major that is part of the Environmental Sciences Program but administered by the Earth Sciences Department|

 |Previously offered degree options – These degrees are available only to students who entered on or before Spring 2013.|

 |Click image for Department Brochure|

 |View or Download Undergraduate Flyer|

 |You will need Acrobat Reader to view this flyer|